Fast radio burst energy function in the presence of $\rm DM_{host}$ variation: Methods

 The major uncertainty of the FRB redshift measurement comes from the variation of the DM contribution from the FRB's host galaxy.
-A few of FRBs show large excess DM beyond the expectation from the the cosmological and Milky Way contributions \citep{Spitler:2014fla,Chatterjee:2017dqg, Hardy:2017djf,Tendulkar:2017vuq,2021ApJ...922..173C}.
-Recently, \citet{Niu:2021bnl} reported a detection of FRB 190520B with $\dm_{\host} \approx 903^{+72}_{-111}\,{\rm pc}\,{\rm cm}^{-3}$, which is almost an order of magnitude higher than the average $\dm_\host$ of the FRBs discovered so far.
-Generally, the large spread of the $\dm_\host$ can be modeled using a lognormal distribution and the corresponding {likelihood} function is expressed as
+A few FRBs show large excess DMs beyond the expectation from the the cosmological and Milky Way contributions~\mbox{\citep{Spitler:2014fla,Chatterjee:2017dqg, Hardy:2017djf,Tendulkar:2017vuq}.} Recently,~\citet{Niu:2021bnl} reported the detection of FRB 190520B with $\dm_{\host} \approx 903^{+72}_{-111}\,{\rm pc}\,{\rm cm}^{-3}$, which is almost an order of magnitude higher than the average $\dm_\host$ of the FRBs discovered so far.
+Broadly speaking, the large spread of the $\dm_\host$ can be modeled using a lognormal distribution, and the corresponding {likelihood} function is expressed as